qzhang503/proteoQ/README.md

 Note that there is a second `vararg` expression, `exprs(start_with_str("hs", term))`.
-In this expression, we have used a pseudoname approach to subset terms starting with character string `hs` under the column `term` in `GSPA` result files, which corresponds to human gene sets for both GO and KEGG.\[11\] More examples of the pseudoname approach can be found from [Lab 3.2](###%203.2%20Data%20subsets) in this document.
+In this expression, we have used a pseudonym approach to subset terms starting with character string `hs` under the column `term` in `GSPA` result files, which corresponds to human gene sets for both GO and KEGG.\[11\] More examples of the pseudonym approach can be found from [Lab 3.2](###%203.2%20Data%20subsets) in this document.
 More examples of the utility can be found via `?prnGSPAHM`.